McUsr/FB/Docs/User/BackupRotation.md

-Taking into account, that we backup sparsely; if no files are changed within the folder under automatic backup, there will be written in a log message that there was no files to be backed up, (as a notice), (TODO:) and then the operation aborted.
+Taking into account, that we backup sparsely; if no files are changed within the folder under automatic backup, there will be written in a log message that there was no files to be backed up,and then the operation aborted.

 With this sparse `politic` in order to preserve disk space, we won't necessarily have date-stamped files or folders for each and every day.
-Therefore, when we say we preserve say, the last 14 days of backups, it means the last 14 times we made a daily backup.
+Therefore, when we say we preserve say, the last 14 BACKUP_SETS (days,weeks/months) of backups, it means the last 14 times we made a (daily,weekly,monthly) backup-set.
+Which is a complete backup for that time-period (All the hourly snapshots for a day, or the full weekly-incremental backup for a week, and so on).
-TODO: Think through this, as maybe TIMES is a better word, or RESULTS.
-Actually: BACKUP_SETS are best.

-## Rotation of OneShot backups
+### Rotation of OneShot backups

 There are no rotation of OneShot backups, only of periodic backups.

 (See Backup types.)

-## Daily Backup schemes
+### Daily Backup schemes

 Daily backups no matter the scheme, are the backups made within a calendaric day.